ligato/docs/docs/tutorials/05_kv-scheduler.md

 }
 ```

-#### 3. Descriptor with dependency
+#### 3. Descriptor with Dependency

-Next, we continue with the route descriptor, which has a dependency on an interface.
+Next, we continue with the route descriptor that has a dependency on an interface.
 This descriptor defines additional
-fields, since we will need to define the dependency on the interface configuration item.
-Here we will also specify the descriptor struct and implement methods outside of the descriptor constructor.
+fields since we will need to define the dependency on the interface configuration item.
+We will also specify the descriptor struct and implement methods outside of the descriptor constructor.

-Define the struct and constructor first:
+First, define the struct and constructor:

 ```go
 type RouteDescriptor struct {